pbarmpounakis/Multiphasic-stochastic-epidemic-models/README.md

 # Multiphasic-stochastic-epidemic-models
-This is a repository that contains code for the analyses performed in the paper `Multiphasic stochastic epidemic models'
+This is a repository that contains code for the simulation analyses performed in the paper `Multiphasic stochastic epidemic models'

 Barmpounakis P.<sup>1</sup> ,Demiris N.<sup>1</sup>